 Another advantage of keeping state is that corresponding ICMP traffic will be passed through the firewall.
-For example, if keep state is specified for a TCP connection and an ICMP source-quench message referring to this TCP connection arrives, it will be matched to the appropriate state entry and passed through the firewall.
+For example, if a TCP connection passing through the firewall is being tracked statefully and an ICMP source-quench message referring to this TCP connection arrives, it will be matched to the appropriate state entry and passed through the firewall.